opentripplanner/OpenTripPlanner/docs/Configuration.md

 ## Include file directive

-It is possible to inject the content of another file into a configuration file.
-This make it possible to keep part of the configuration in separate files.
-To include the content of a file use `${includeFile:FILE_NAME}`.
+It is possible to inject the contents of another file into a configuration file.
+This makes it possible to keep parts of the configuration in separate files.
+To include the contents of a file, use `${includeFile:FILE_NAME}`.
 The `FILE_NAME` must be the name of a file in the configuration directory.
 Relative paths are not supported.
 <p>